dbt-labs/docs.getdbt.com/website/docs/reference/global-configs.md

 ## Log Formatting

 The `LOG_FORMAT` config specifies how dbt's logs should be formatted.
-If the value of this config is `json`, dbt will output fully structured logs in JSON format; otherwise, it will output text-formatted logs that are sparser for the CLI and more detailed in `logs/dbt.log`.
+If the value of this config is `json`, dbt will output fully structured logs in <Term id="json" /> format; otherwise, it will output text-formatted logs that are sparser for the CLI and more detailed in `logs/dbt.log`.

 <File name='Usage'>